junxit/us-congress-bills-110/metadata.md

 - 2007-07-16 — Mr. Hinojosa moved to suspend the rules and pass the bill, as amended.
 - 2007-07-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 350 - 49 (Roll no. 631). (text: CR H7793)
 - 2007-07-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 350 - 49 (Roll no. 631).(text: CR H7793)
+- 2007-07-17 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.